Cerro de San Pedro: Open pit mine

 In 1999, after notable local and national opposition and assassinated opponents, the Cerro de San Pedro Mine was restarted for gold mining by New Gold/MSX, though as an open pit mine instead of using underground methods.
 There was/is significant opposition because the open pit would be/is in an area that was declared an area of colonial monuments in 1972 as well as a wildlife preservation zone in 1993.

 In 1997, MSX had received an authorization from local authorities to start the mining project.
 In 1999, the Mexican Ministry of Environment and Natural Resources (SEMARNAT) granted MSX an environmental permit to conduct mining operations.
 After MSX was granted the mining permits, an ongoing legal struggle between MSX and diverse groups opposing the project started (est. 2003).

 Explosion for open pit mining next to the town.

 In March 2004, the Unitary Agrarian Tribunal rejected the lease MSX had been using since 1999 to operate in ejidal lands because they had used falsified signatures.
 Then in 2004, the National Defense Secretariat gave MSX authorization to use of explosives, which violated a previous decree issued by the Second District Court.
 Then in 2004, the National Institute of Anthropology and History (INAH) presented a lawsuit against MSX, stating that historical monuments had been damaged by the new use of explosives.
 The nearby central historic district of the city of San Luis Potosí is part of a UNESCO World Heritage Site.
 Finally in 2004, the Supreme Tribunal of Fiscal and Administrative Justice cancelled the environmental permit granted to MSX by the SEMARNAT in 1999, ruling that a permit never should have been granted.
 MSX requested an appeal and continued to operate.
 In 2005 the appeal was rejected and the Supreme Tribunal ratified the cancellation of the environmental permit.
 The mine was closed.

 In 2006, after president Vicente Fox publicly announced his support for MSX, the Mexican government granted them a new environmental permit.
 In 2010 the Supreme Tribunal nullified the permit granted to MSX in 2006 and the Environment Federal Agency (PROFEPA) closed the mine for the second time.
 In September 2009 the Mexican Federal Tribunal of Administrative and Fiscal Justice unequivocally declared the 2006 environmental Change of Land Use permit necessary to operate the mine “null and void".
 In a November 2009 press release, [ MSX−New Gold Inc: 2 November press release MSX misinformed the shareholders and public it had filed an appeal.

 In late 2010 the SEMARNAT issued MSX a new permit, despite strong local opposition, and the mine began operating again.
 25 tons of explosives are detonated daily, and the namesake hill, Cerro de San Pedro, no longer exists.

-Cerro de San Pedro Municipality

 Towns

 The villages and colonias in the Cerro de San Pedro Municipality include: